 And they'll probably get around to remembering the axis of evil before the day is over and blame Bush for that.

-You know, we have to understand it because we made him mad.
+We have to understand it because we made him mad.

-Here is again what Mrs. Clinton said this morning.
+Here is, again, what Mrs. Clinton said this morning.

 Some of the reason we are facing this danger is because of the failed policies of the Bush administration.